 In 2013, for the first time, grants and scholarships became the single biggest way students paid their tuition and fees.
-Sallie Mae’s “How America Pays for College” study revealed that 30 percent of the average bill is being covered by grants and scholarships, with parental borrowing taking care of 28 percent.
+For the 2018-2019 academic year, 43% of costs were covered by family savings and income, making it the leading contributor to college costs.
+Sallie Mae’s “How America Pays for College” study revealed that 31 percent of the average bill is being covered by grants and scholarships, with parental borrowing taking care of 24 percent.

 A college education is increasingly crucial.
 Scholarships are an increasingly important way to pay for that education.
 And supporting Scholarship America is one of the most effective ways to contribute to scholarships.

-We have distributed $3.1 billion to students since our founding, and we provide local, national, corporate and foundation-based scholarships across the nation and around the world.
-Through the Dream Award, our new national scholarship program, we’re expanding scholarships to students who are already in college but may be struggling to finish.
-Our Dreamkeepers program grants emergency financial aid to students at risk of dropping out.
-And our goal for the next decade is to help 750,000 students focus on the finish line, and complete their postsecondary education with manageable debt.
+We have distributed nearly $4.3 billion to students since our founding, and we provide local, national, corporate and foundation-based scholarships across the nation and around the world.
+Through the Dream Award, our national scholarship program, we’re expanding scholarships to students who are already in college but may be struggling to finish.
+And our goal for the future is to expand on the more than 2.6 million students that Scholarship America has distributed nearly $4.3 billion in support to.